Saturday, april 15, 2023

 - 4 p.m. – Reception, 2nd floor lobby

-Funding provided by the John Alexander and Mary Josephine Haynes Allen Literary Endowment, the Dee Hull Everist Visiting Speaker Series, and the Louis D. Rubin, Jr. Writer-in-Residence Fund.
+Funding provided by the John Alexander and Mary Josephine Haynes Allen Literary Endowment, the Dee Hull Everist Visiting Speaker Series, the Louis D. Rubin, Jr. Writer-in-Residence Fund, and the Jackson Fund for Creative Writing.

 Call 540-362-6317 or email firstname.lastname@example.org.